spencerteetaert/rubiks/README.md

 and your code successfully runs all other tests.
 ---

+## misc
+* EXAMPLEMODEL - pickled RubiksModel object that we have pretrained for example purposes
+* close_nodes - pickled dictionary of cube states that are within 4 moves of optimal solve
+* test_set - pickled 2d list containing 20 sets of 5 cubes scrambled 1 - 20 times (sorted)
+* training0.txt - dataset by Anton Bobrov;
+THE BEER-WARE LICENSE (Revision 42): antbob@users.noreply.github.com created this.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet someday, and you think this stuff is worth it, you can buy me a beer in return Anton Bobrov
+---

 ## src
 ### src/model
 * data_handler.py - functions for generating, loading, and parsing datasets